 |Questions & Answers About Persons with Intellectual Disabilities in the Workplace and the Americans with Disabilities Act|

-A fact sheet from the U.S. Equal Employment Opportunity Commission.
-This fact sheet explains how ADA might apply to job applicants and employees with intellectual disabilities.
+This webpage explains how ADA might apply to job applicants and employees with intellectual disabilities.

 |Rights and Reality II|

 This is a guide to rights of people with disabilities in Wisconsin.
 It explains many laws, rules and programs on both the state and Federal level, and can be purchased or downloaded for free as a series of PDF files.

 |Separate and Unequal: States Fail to Fulfill the Community Living Promise of the Americans with Disabilities Act|

 This report shows many states are not living up to the Americans with Disabilities Act that says states need to help people with disabilities live independently.
 This is troubling because the Act had been passed 14 years earlier.

 |Tax Incentives Supporting the Americans with Disabilities Act of 1990|